audioxide/data/data/posts/20210104-articles-what-would-a-music-streaming-minimum-wage-look-like.md

 title: What would a music streaming minimum wage look like?
 summary: Artists aren’t working for pennies any more - they’re working for fractions of fractions of pennies, and pressure is growing for systemic changes to the music industry meat grinder
 author: fred
-blurb: Business is booming for music streaming services, but the musicians who make them possible aren't doing so hot.
+blurb: Business is booming for streaming services, but not for the musicians who make them possible.
 Is it time for a music streaming minium wage?

 ---